A. Prerequisites and preparation

 For your application at the Abbe School of Photonics we accept a copy of your passport as well as copies of other identifying documents like an ID-card or a driver's license, if they are issued using the Latin alphabet.
 However, in order to enter Germany and successfully enroll at the Friedrich Schiller University Jena you will need a passport.
 Therefore, you should make sure that you apply for a passport as soon as possible after your acceptance.

 Yes, you can apply with a preliminary Transcript of Records including all completed courses (or any other overview of attended classes and achieved grades officially issued by your education institution) thus far.
 This document needs to be uploaded to our Online Application System, as it is required to evaluate your application.

 However, the earlier we receive your Academic Degree Certificate and your official Transcript of Records the better.
 Please provide us with both documents as scanned PDF-files as soon as possible.
 If these certificates are not issued in the German or English language please also provide a certified translation.

-Your Academic Degree Certificates and your Transcript of Records (as well as certified translations if necessary) will have to been shown at the latest at enrollment at the Friedrich Schiller University Jena.
+Your Academic Degree Certificates and your Transcript of Records (as well as certified translations if necessary) will have to been shown upon your enrollment at the Friedrich Schiller University Jena at the latest.